Routers

 Conclusion

 The Brume 2 solves a specific problem: you want all your home devices to go through VPN without replacing your existing network.
-Compact, silent, energy efficient, and the 2.5G WAN port makes it future-proof.
-For connections up to 300 Mbps, it is the cheapest fully capable WireGuard solution available.
+Compact, silent, energy efficient, and the 2.5G WAN port gives it some future headroom.
+For connections up to roughly 300 Mbps, it is a strong full-time WireGuard gateway.

 See also: